 My research focuses on mammalian reoviruses, members of the Reoviridae family of non-enveloped viruses containing genomes of 10-12 segments of double-stranded (ds) RNA.
 This family includes mammalian orthoreoviruses (reoviruses), orbiviruses, and rotaviruses.

-Rotaviruses are the most common cause of severe diarrheal illness in children, causing over 50,000 hospitalizations in the U.S. and more than 600,000 deaths worldwide each year.
-In contrast, reoviruses infect many mammalian species, including humans, but are rarely associated with human disease.
+Rotaviruses are the most common cause of severe diarrheal illness in children, causing over 35,000 hospitalizations in the U.S. and more than 450,000 deaths worldwide each year.
+Reoviruses, in contrast, infect many mammalian species, including humans, but are rarely associated with human disease.
 Accordingly, they serve as a useful model for undergraduate-focused studies of virus replication, virus-cell interactions, and viral pathogenesis.

 Through the research tutorial, independent study, and summer internships, more than 20 students have conducted research in my laboratory over the last three years.
 Several of these projects have resulted in departmental honors.
 Researchers in my lab have subsequently enrolled at graduate or medical schools such as Massachusetts Institute of Technology, Duke University, University of Wisconsin, Madison, Ohio State University, and Vanderbilt University.
 Read more about my research See my most recent publications